nickesc/My-Girlfriend-is-Curious/README.md

-> This project's current status is:  ***Broken, fix incoming eventually***
+> This project's current status is:  ***~~Broken~~ Fixed!
+Now deployed on [Render](https://render.com/)!***
 >
 > Per a Heroku [blog post](https://blog.heroku.com/next-chapter): *"Starting November 28, 2022, we plan to stop offering free product plans and plan to start shutting down free dynos and data services"*
 >
-> As this project relied upon a free Heroku dyno running a Node.JS server for the backend, it went down in November 2022, and for now I have not been able to find an alternate host.
-This will change when I have the time or money to fix it.
+> Initially this project relied upon a free Heroku dyno.
+When they stopped offering that service in November 2022, the server went down for a while – but in Jun 2023, I migrated the server to Render's free Web Service product.

 # My Girlfriend is Curious
 ### —about what I listen to on Spotify!